FireDropDripInsane/Console-Graphics-Engine/README.md

  To run the project download the repo as a zip, extract it and then open the sln file.
 (I will be changing this to premake soon.)

 In the current project when you run it it will show a little gui on the side and cubes in front of you.
 You can Use WASD to move and q and e to rotate the camera side to side.
-And to click on the buttons all you have to do is press down C on your keyboard.
+And to click on the buttons all you have to do is press down C on your keyboard while hovering over the button.
 And thats all you really need to know.
 I will be making a documentaion on how to use it for your own projects once I have a releasable version for it.